Do you feel that?

 It’s all grounded in the tenets of biology.
 Not psychology, biology.
 If you look at a cross-section of the human brain, looking from the top down, What you see is the human brain is actually broken into three major components that correlate perfectly with the golden circle.
 Our newest brain, our homo sapien brain, our neocortex, corresponds with the “what” level.
 The neocortex is responsible for all of our rational and analytical thought and language.
 The middle two sections make up our limbic brains.
 And our limbic brains are responsible for all of our feelings, like trust and loyalty.
 It’s also responsible for all human behavior, all decision-making, and it has no capacity for language.
 In other words, when we communicate from the outside in, yes, people can understand vast amounts of complicated information like features and benefits and facts and figures.
 It just doesn’t drive behavior.

 The rationale for paying close attention to visuals when you are trying to get people to make a decision or change behavior is clear.
 But understanding that pictures are important isn’t enough.
-You need to be intentional about how you use them.
+You need to be intentional about how you use them for message framing.
 This is where the art of communications strategy meets the science of human behavior.

 Google is all over the juxtaposition of visuals and the science of behavior.